10 Anime With Compelling Female Characters to Enjoy

 It’s a series that proves why representation matters.
 It teaches viewers about a culture and history they might know nothing about.
 It broadens our perspectives on Japanese history and culture, especially that of Hokkaido’s indigenous Ainu people.

-Where to watch
+- Where to watch: Netflix

 2. Laid-Back Camp

 Where Laid Back Camp sets itself apart is in its depiction of personalities that are usually embodied by men.
 Especially Rin, the aloof loner who enjoys her own quiet company over that of others.
-It’s an anime that shows the deeper complexities of friendship between young girls as opposed to the tired trope of kawaii girls and their carefree games.
+It’s an anime that shows the deeper complexities of friendship between young girls as opposed to the tired trope of kawaii (cute) girls and their carefree games.

-Where to watch
+- Where to watch: Netflix

-3. A Place Further than the Universe
+3. A Place Further Than The Universe

 4. Beastars

 It’s a refreshing and modern perspective, and it gives Haru some real dimension as she attempts to take control of her life as a herbivore in a way that she has chosen on her own.
-It’s a sex-positive show that focusses on the free choices of a young female character.
+It’s a sex-positive show that focuses on the free choices of a young female character.

-Where to watch
+- Where to watch: Netflix

-5. Fruits Basket (remake)
+5. Fruits Basket (Remake)

-The original Fruits Basket from the early 00s is a fan-favorite and treasure of the anime community, but sadly it was never finished.
-The manga, however, was finished and so Fruits Basket has been given the ‘brotherhood treatment’ (totally re-vamped!) and at last, has an adaptation worthy of its source material.
 The anime follows the tragic-turned-magical story of Toru Honda, a high school girl who lost her mother and is now living alone in a tent in the woods, while still managing to keep her life somewhat together.
 One day, she stumbles upon the home of one of her classmates: a house in the woods populated by the actual animals of the Chinese Zodiac, disguised as human boys and men.
-Toru goes to live with, forms friendships with, and learns from all of these quirky and strange individuals.
+Toru goes to live, forms friendships with and learns from all of these quirky and strange individuals.

 6. Zombie Land Saga